Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 Hyaluronic Acid

-Balances out the drying effects of glycolic acid, keeping skin plump and moisturized.
+Restores the drying action of glycolic acid, leaving the skin hydrated.

 Niacinamide